Hornbrook, California

 Hornbrook is a census-designated place (CDP) in Siskiyou County, California, United States.
 Its population is 266 as of the 2020 census, up from 248 from the 2010 census.
 It was named by the Southern Pacific Railroad in 1886, derived from the brook that ran through David Horn's property.

 Geography

 Hornbrook is located at (41.909594, -122.557628).

-According to the United States Census Bureau, the CDP has a total area of 1.2 sqmi, 99.04% of it land and 0.96% of it water.
+According to the United States Census Bureau, the CDP has a total area of 1.2 sqmi, of which 99.04% is land and 0.96% is water.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 F. According to the Köppen Climate Classification system, Hornbrook has a warm-summer Mediterranean climate, abbreviated Csb on climate maps.